 Is Driving in Mexico with US Plates Legal?

 Yes and no. Driving in Mexico with US plates is legal as long as you are on a tourist visa.
-Permanent residents, both foreign citizens, and Mexican nationals are not allowed to drive foreign plated cars unless you own the car and drove it over or are an immediate family member with tacit permission.
+Permanent residents, foreign citizens, and Mexican nationals are not allowed to drive foreign plated cars unless you own the car and drove it over or are an immediate family member with tacit permission.

 What Do I Need to Know About Border Crossings in Mexico by Car?

 Would you show up to a job interview unprepared?
 Border crossings may not be as important as job interviews, but showing up prepared is one way to make the process a lot easier.
 So here is a basic rundown.